Egypt–Iran relations: 1970–1973

 After the 1967 war, Iran and Egypt slowly repaired relations.
 Iran supported an Israeli withdrawal from captured Arab lands.
 Following Nasser's death in 1970, the presidency of Anwar Sadat turned the relationship around quickly into an open and cordial friendship.
 Sadat visited Tehran in October 1971, meeting with the Shah.
 The relationship between Cairo and Tehran became so friendly that the Shah of Iran, Mohammad Reza Pahlavi, called Sadat his "dear brother."
 After the 1973 war with Israel, Iran assumed a leading role in cleaning up and reactivating the blocked Suez Canal with heavy investment.
 During the war, Iran allowed Soviet planes to use Iranian airspace to deliver military supplies to Egypt, as well as providing Egypt with loans and grants in exchange for the use of Egypt's Mediterranean ports.
 Iran also facilitated the withdrawal of Israel from the occupied Sinai Peninsula by promising to substitute with free Iranian oil to the Israelis if they withdrew from the Egyptian oil wells in Western Sinai.
+Both countries were members of the Safari Club, an alliance of anticommunist intelligence networks.
 All these added more to the personal friendship between Sadat and the Shah of Iran.

-1979
+Post–1979 and the Iran-Iraq War

-"Ties between the countries—among the largest and most influential in the Middle East—were turned hostile once again following the Islamic Revolution in Iran in 1979.
-Diplomatic relations between the two severed in 1980 following the admission of the deposed Shah of Iran to Egypt (where he died and was buried) and Egypt's recognition of Israel."
-Egypt's 1979 peace agreement with Israel also led to tense relations and Iran ceased direct flights to Egypt.
-Egypt is the only Arab country without an embassy in Iran.
-Contentious issues include Egypt's signing of the Camp David Accords with Israel in 1979, its support for Iraq in Iran's eight-year conflict, the Islamic Republic's hailing of Khalid Islambouli, the President Anwar Sadat's assassin as a religious hero, seeing as there was both a street and mural named after him (however, the honouree was changed to Muhammad al-Durrah, the 12-year-old Palestinian boy shot and killed during the outset of the Second Intifada), and close Egyptian relations with the United States, and most of the Western European countries.
+The 1979 Iranian Revolution significantly deteriorated relations between the two countries, The former Shah sought refuge in Egypt, where he stayed until his death.
+Sadat's assassin, Khalid Al-Islambuli, had both a street and mural named after him in Iran (however, the honoree was changed to Muhammad al-Durrah, the 12-year-old Palestinian boy shot and killed during the outset of the Second Intifada).
+In 1987 Egypt recalled its lone diplomat in Tehran and expelled two Iranian diplomats in Cairo over suspicions of supporting extremist groups.
+Egypt supported Iraq with billions of dollars of war material during the Iran-Iraq war.
+Egyptian pilots and drafted Egyptian workers served in the Iraqi military.
+According to reports from al-Ahrar and al-Shaab, around ten thousand Egyptians were held as prisoners of war in Iran, though the Egyptian government only recognized the existence of between 1600 and 3900.
+Iran later released them as a good-will gesture.

-2007 to 2015
+After the war, Iran tried to normalize relations with the Arab world.
+The Iranian delegation at the 1990 OIC meeting in Cairo announced plans to release all Egyptian POWs captured in the war.
+In March 1991, the two countries reopened their interests sections at the French and Swiss embassies.
+However, relations were still wary.
+Egypt was against Iranian involvement in the military coordination of Gulf countries in 1991.
+Iran was against the Arab-Israeli talks of the 1990s, such as the 1991 Madrid conference.
+Egypt was wary of Iranian support for the new Islamist Sudanese regime following the 1989 coup.